 Our lumber segment's primary business activities include timber harvesting, reforestation, forest management and the manufacture, sale and distribution of dimension lumber.
-We currently operate the FSJ Mill, Site II Mackenzie Mill, and commenced lumber shipments at the El Dorado Mill toward the end of 2017.
+We currently operate three mills in the U.S. South and two mills in BC.
 Our operating mills manufacture kiln-dried lumber primarily for the construction markets in the United States, Canada and Japan and the remanufacturing market in China.